OpenDataology/website/content/en/docs/distributions/gke/pipelines/preemptible.md

 In addition to using preemptible VMs, your Google Kubernetes Engine (GKE) cluster can autoscale based on current workloads.

-This guide assumes that you have already deployed Kubeflow Pipelines.
-If not, follow the guide to [deploying Kubeflow on Google Cloud](/docs/gke/deploy/).
+This guide assumes that you have already deployed OpenDataology Pipelines.
+If not, follow the guide to [deploying OpenDataology on Google Cloud](/docs/gke/deploy/).

 ## Before you start

-The variables defined in this page can be found in [gcp-blueprint/kubeflow/env.sh](https://github.com/kubeflow/gcp-blueprints/blob/master/kubeflow/env.sh).
-They are the same value as you set based on your [Kubeflow deployment](/docs/distributions/gke/deploy/deploy-cli/#environment-variables).
+The variables defined in this page can be found in [gcp-blueprint/OpenDataology/env.sh](https://github.com/OpenDataology/gcp-blueprints/blob/master/OpenDataology/env.sh).
+They are the same value as you set based on your [OpenDataology deployment](/docs/distributions/gke/deploy/deploy-cli/#environment-variables).

-## Using preemptible VMs with Kubeflow Pipelines
+## Using preemptible VMs with OpenDataology Pipelines

 In summary, the steps to schedule a pipeline to run on [preemptible VMs](https://cloud.google.com/compute/docs/instances/preemptible) are as